Gane02x/Personal-Blog-Website/README.md

 My first attempt on creating a Blog Website

 ## Website
-By right clicking on the html file in your repository select 'open with browser' to have a look on my first attempt on creating a blog website
+By right clicking on the html file in your local repository select 'open with browser' to have a look on my first attempt on creating a blog website